espressif/esp-idf/docs/en/contribute/esp-idf-tests-with-pytest.rst

 By default, each test case looks for the required binary files in the following directories (in order):

+- Directory set by ``--build-dir`` command line argument, if specified.
 - ``build_<target>_<sdkconfig>``
 - ``build_<target>``
 - ``build_<sdkconfig>``